02: Herisau to Wattwil

 The descent towards the Berg location begins, offering an incessant ballet of bucolic scenery.

-However, here lies a cunning trap, challenging the innocence of the walker.
-In times of mowing, the path hides beneath the cut hay, bewildering even the most astute.
-A whimsical sign, displayed below, misleads the steps, inviting a steep descent towards an illusory dead end.
-Only sharp vigilance will pierce the mystery, revealing the true path.
+However, here lies a treacherous trap, challenging the innocence of the walker.
+In hay-cutting times, the path hides beneath the cloak of cut hay, confusing the most experienced.
+A fanciful sign, posted below, misleads the steps, inviting a sharp descent towards an illusory dead end.
+Only a keen vigilance will uncover the mystery, revealing the true trail.
 Ah, the deceptive signs!
-Ah, the rural enigmas that line our roads!
-But with a turn of attention, the path reveals itself at the edge of the woods, golden signs gleaming, faithful guides of wanderings.
+Ah, the countryside enigmas that line our roads!
+But at the turn of attention, the path by the woods unveils itself, with the golden gleam of the yellow signs, faithful guides of the pilgrimages.

 In the intimacy of the undergrowth, the path wanders, caressing the bark of maples and beeches, a melodious murmur in the greenery.